Information on Testing

 Viral tests check samples from your respiratory system (such as swabs of the inside of the nose) to tell you if you currently have an infection with SARS-CoV-2, the virus that causes COVID-19.
 Some tests are point-of-care tests, meaning results may be available at the testing site in less than an hour.
 Other tests must be sent to a laboratory to analyze, a process that takes 1-2 days once received by the lab.

 COVID-19 testing differs by location.
 If you have symptoms of COVID-19 and want to get tested, call your healthcare provider first.
-You can also find information on viral testing in the Coronavirus FAQs.
-Although supplies of tests are increasing, it may still be difficult to find a place to get tested.

 The U.S. Food and Drug Administration (FDA) has authorized two viral tests that let you collect either a nasal swab or a saliva sample at home.
 However, you will still need to send your sample to a laboratory for analysis.